There was a point in my life when I was painfully unemployed, reeling from a heartbreak, and hella, hella broke.

 2. I created a Mastermind group.

 I’ve talked about Masterminds before, and I truly believe they’re game-changers.
 I’ve been a part of two Mastermind groups in the past, and both have skyrocketed my blog and business 10x faster than what I could have achieved on my own.

 THE TAKEAWAY: Start or join a Mastermind.
-My group has 6 awesome ladies in different niches, and we use Slack to communicate.
+My current group has 3 awesome ladies, and we use Slack to communicate.
 I really can’t recommend Mastermind groups enough!

 3. I diversified my monetization strategies.

 Since the very beginning (and to this day), I never put all of my eggs in one basket.
 I constantly try new and different ways of making money online.
 The days of being able to live off of ad revenue or sponsored posts are disappearing fast, so it’s time to diversify your income!